Jozef Tiso: Antisemitism and deportation of Jews

-Although there are dissenting opinions by modern politicians on his role in the Jewish deportations from Slovakia, it is clear that, in line with German policy and "suggestions" as well as his earlier anti-semitism, he encouraged these actions, despite condemnation of the deportations from some Slovak bishops.
+Although there are dissenting opinions by modern politicians on his role in the Jewish deportations from Slovakia, it is clear that, in line with German policy and "suggestions" as well as his earlier antisemitism, he encouraged these actions, despite condemnation of the deportations from some Slovak bishops.
 In February 1942, Slovakia became the first Nazi ally to agree to deportations.
 The Nazis had asked for 20,000 young able-bodied Jews for labour duties.
 Tiso had hoped that compliance would aid in the return of 120,000 Slovak workers from Germany.
 In August 1942, after the majority of Slovak Jews had been sent to German-occupied Poland and it became clear that the deportees were being systematically murdered, Tiso gave a speech in Holič in which he called for Slovaks to "cast off your parasite [the Jews]" and justified continuing deportations of Jews from Slovakia.
 On 30 August, Hitler commented "It is interesting how this little Catholic priest Tiso is sending us the Jews!".
 Vatican undersecretary Domenico Tardini complained: "Everyone understands that the Holy See cannot stop Hitler.
 But who can understand that it does not know how to rein in a priest?"

 Later in 1942, amid Vatican protests as news of the fate of the deportees filtered back, and the German advance into the Soviet Union was halted, Slovakia then became the first of Hitler's puppet states to shut down the deportations.
 Mazower wrote: "When the Vatican protested, the government responded with defiance: 'There is no foreign intervention which would stop us on the road to the liberation of Slovakia from Jewry', insisted President Tiso".
 Distressing scenes at railway yards of deportees being beaten by Hlinka guards had brought protests, including from leading churchmen such as Bishop Pavol Jantausch.
 The Vatican called in the Slovak ambassador twice to enquire as to what was happening in Slovakia.
 According to British historian Richard Evans, these interventions "caused Tiso, who after all was still a priest in holy orders, to have second thoughts about the programme".
 Giuseppe Burzio and others reported to Tiso that the Germans were murdering the deported Jews.
 Tiso hesitated and then refused to deport Slovakia's 24,000 remaining Jews.
 According to Mazower, "Church pressure and public anger resulted in perhaps 20,000 Jews being granted exemptions, effectively bringing the deportations there to an end".